dguess/mina-node-dashboard/README.md

 https://computingforgeeks.com/how-to-install-grafana-on-ubuntu-debian/

-If everything worked correctly you should now be able to see Grafana running by going to http://[IP Address]:3000
+If everything worked correctly you should now be able to see Grafana running by going to http://IP_ADDRESS:3000

-(replace [IP Address] with the public IP address of your prometheus server)
+(replace IP_ADDRESS with the public IP address of your prometheus server)

 ![Grafana Running Example](./screenshot-grafana-example1.png)